KevinLi2023/SCAT/README.md

 Kaiwen Li, Dezheng Gao, Zelin Yang, and Xing Wei by Xi’an Jiaotong University

+### NOTE

+"The code for the paper is currently being organized and will be released soon."

 ## Abstract

 > Fine-tuning a minimal subset of parameters in large well-trained models has emerged as a popular paradigm for transforming prior knowledge to address downstream tasks in computer vision.
 Although it has shown promising performance in certain vision tasks such as classification, parameter-efficient tuning remains in its infancy and suffers a significant accuracy drop compared to tuning the entire model particularly in field of segmentation.
 In this paper, we propose a novel tuning method named SCAT (Shared-Convolution Adaptation Tuning), designed to adapt segmentation models to various fine-grained foreground segmentation vision tasks.
 By injecting strong inductive bias prompts with shared convolutional features into the frozen backbones, SCAT significantly increases the transferability of the pre-trained models with only a few learnable parameters.
 SCAT delivers superior performance compared to other state-of-the-art fine-tuning methods, domain-specific hand-crafted networks, and even the fully-tuning paradigm across numerous foreground segmentation scenarios.